The Securities Litigation Review: Russia

 In view of the current political environment and sanctions against Russia, to become more attractive to foreign investors, the Russian government recently introduced a corporate law reform that is the most significant development since the establishment of modern corporate law in Russia.
 The legislator's rationale behind the reform of corporate law is to create a more favourable and democratic environment for businesses, while at the same time taking into account the rights and interests of creditors, participants or shareholders and the companies themselves.
 New legislative mechanisms have also been designed to increase the attractiveness of Russian joint ventures for foreign investors.

-More changes in the sphere of corporate legislation and the securities market are expected in 2020 and this will obviously affect the regulation of the securities market, ensuring more transparent rules and practices.
+More changes in the sphere of corporate legislation and the securities market are expected in the near future and this will obviously affect the regulation of the securities market, ensuring more transparent rules and practices.

 Current Russian legislation and CBR regulations ensure the basic minimum required standards for regulation of the securities market.
 This is especially true for the regulation of insider trading, market manipulation and prevention of various other securities market abuses in Russia.
 It is expected that the gaps that remain will be eliminated by the legislators and the CBR with the practical implementation of the very significant corporate law reform mentioned above.